mm-camelcase/k8s-devenv/README.md

 ![Dev Env](images/k8s-dashboard.png)

-Run...
+Run the following command to access the Kubernetes Dashboard:

 ```shell
 minikube dashboard
 ```

-and go to the provided url.
+Then, navigate to the provided URL.

 ### Deploying code

 The environment uses **Skaffold** as a tool to package and deploy source code directly into the local k8s cluster.
-Each project contains a `skaffold.yaml` definition file that tells Skaffold how to handle local deployments
+Each project contains a `skaffold.yaml` definition file that tells Skaffold how to handle local deployments (see example `skaffold.yaml` [here](https://github.com/mm-camelcase/user-service/blob/main/skaffold.yaml))

 #### Deploying Pod Resources

-Resource deployments use helm style Skaffold configs (i.e. Skaffold generates helm install and update commands).
+Resource deployments use Helm-style Skaffold configs (i.e. Skaffold generates Helm install and update commands).

-To deploy source code (assuming code is build first i.e. `./gradlew clean build`) into the local cluster run the following command from the same location as the `skaffold.yaml` definition file...
+To deploy source code (assuming code is build first using `./gradlew clean build`) into the local cluster, run the following command from the same location as the `skaffold.yaml` definition file:

 ```shell
 skaffold run --port-forward